ddterm/gnome-shell-extension-ddterm/docs/Build.md

 [`PKGBUILD`]: /PKGBUILD

-You may run `meson install` under `sudo` to install the package system-wide (to `/usr/share/gnome-shell/extensions`):
+You may run `meson install` under `sudo` to install the bundle system-wide (to `/usr/share/gnome-shell/extensions`):

     sudo meson install -C build-dir